schooltool-project/schooltool-book/source/top_level.rst

  * schedule: this method is responsable for:

-Setting the creator for the task based on an HTTP request provided by a view.
+    * Setting the creator for the task based on an HTTP request provided by a view.
-Creating a custom transaction manager and adding it to the current transaction machinery (see http://zodb.readthedocs.io/en/latest/transactions.html#transaction-managers).
+    * Creating a custom transaction manager and adding it to the current transaction machinery (see http://zodb.readthedocs.io/en/latest/transactions.html#transaction-managers).
-Adding the ``RemoteTask`` object to the task container.
+    * Adding the ``RemoteTask`` object to the task container.
-Notifying subscribers that the task has been scheduled.
+    * Notifying subscribers that the task has been scheduled.

  * complete: notifies subscribers that the celery task has been successfully executed (the transaction was committed).
-These subscribers, for example, create success ``Message`` objects that are displayed in the user’s profile.
+These subscribers, for example, create success ``Message`` objects that are displayed in the user's profile.
 The method finally deletes the ``RemoteTask`` object from the task container.

  * fail: notifies subscribers that the celery task has failed (the transaction was aborted).